geksiong/gs-garden/projects/esp8266-webradio.md

 - There are tutorials out there using the VS1053 MP3 decoding board.
 I believe that will make the playback much better (although limited to MP3).
 But this board is not that cheap so I'm hesitant to get one.
 - The doc mentions an SPI RAM board for better buffering.
 I looked around and couldn't find a source for the mentoned board, although there seems to be some similar ones but I don't know enough.
 Also, they are not that cheap.
 - Perhaps the ESP8266 is no longer a good enough device for this use case.
 Maybe I should upgrade to an ESP32 instead?

+## Update 2023-03-12: Further Tinkering

+I've been tinkering with the board and trying to add more functionality to the Web Radio, but so far it's been pretty unstable overall.

+### Using GPIO16 as button

+I wanted a button to start/stop the audio.

+GPIO16 (D0) is not the best pin to place a button on, but I read that it can be used for input.
+Instead of internal pull-ups, this pin has a pull-down resistor.
+However, I couldn't figure out how it's supposed to work.
+Whether I use the internal pull-down resistor, or just configure as input and wire my own pull-down circuit, I keep getting ghost button presses at random places.

+### Chinese characters on SSD1306 OLED display

+This is an interesting sidetrack.
+Since the radio station I want to listen to is in Chinese, it would be nice to be able to display Chinese characters on the OED display.
+Due to the size of the Chinese character set and complexity of the font, it is not easy to squeeze everything into the confines of the ESP8266.

+I finally found a working solution, using the U8g2 lib, but it splits the Chinese characters into 3 which doesn't seem sufficient for my needs.
+Then I found a lib called 'Arduino_GFX_Library' where the author created another Chinese U8g2 font based on the most common characters.
+I tried this combo and it seems to perform quite well.

+To fit the Chinese font into the buiild I needed to reduce the filesystem to 1 Mb, and the adjust MMU to give 16 Kb cache + 48 Kb IRAM.

+### Fetching song titles

+The radio stream I listen to streams from StreamTheWorld, but it does not carry song title information.
+Some searching brought me to OnlineRadioBox which appears to redirect from StreamTheWorld, but also provides a separate API to fetch the song title.
+I discovered the API is a long-polling type, which may respond only after about 3 minutes (input param is the timestamp of the last request), so I used the AsyncHTTPRequest_Generic library together with the ArduinoJson library to parse the JSON response.

+This increased the memory pressure on the NodeMCU.
+I didn't have much left to begin with, and with this I started getting memory access exceptions and OOM.

+Looks like I might have to get an ESP32 board after all, if I still want to make this thing.